SueMottet/bikesharing/README.md

 ### 10. Bike utilization by bike

-This data visualization provides information on bike utilization by and could be used to help rotate and extend times between bike repairs for the bike program.
+This data visualization provides information on bike utilization by bike and could be used to help rotate and extend times between bike repairs for the bike program.
 It can be found in the Tableau Public story.

 ### 11. Bike repair planning information